benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 ### Sounds like a huge job, Ben---how are you going to manage it?

+Not on my own, that's for sure.
 Only by building up our capacity in these areas.
-[Charles Martin](https://twitter.com/cpmpercussion) is just about to start as a new Lecturer in RSCS, and he's a computer musician (apps and ML for group musical improvisation).
+As an example, [Dr. Charles Martin](https://twitter.com/cpmpercussion) is just about to start as a new Lecturer in RSCS, and he's a computer musician (apps and ML for group musical improvisation).
+The campus also has many other interdisciplinary artists who have been hiding their lights under bushels---I want to give them a banner to rally to.

-But we need to think big, and I look forward to a day where there's a long list of academic staff & PhD students exploring new avenues for technologically and culturally sophisticated artistic practice within CECS and the broader ANU campus.
+We need to think big, and I look forward to a day where there's a long list of academic staff & PhD students exploring new avenues for technologically and culturally sophisticated artistic practice within CECS and the broader ANU campus.
 That's what I want us to be famous for.